AdaCSL-ICML-2021/adacsl/README.md

 Also, even if the reviewers have a server with a GPU, it can be run remotely using an IDE like VSCode.

 # Experimental Setup
-In all experiments, we used pre-trained ResNet18, as implemented in PyTorch.
+In all experiments, we use pre-trained ResNet18, as implemented in PyTorch.

 The batch size in the training phase is 64.